Ancient Rome Facts

 509 BC – Rome became a republic as the last king was overthrown.

 364 BC – In the Battle of Cynoscephalae the Roman Legion was under Titus Flamininus who defeated the Macedonian Army.

 It was an important battle because the successors of the Greek leader Alexander the Great had now been defeated.
 Rome had become the dominant world power.

 264 – 241 BC – This was the time of the first Punic War which was fought over the island of Sicily.
 This meant a lot of the fighting was at sea where Carthage had a much stronger navy than Rome.

 However, Rome quickly built up a large navy of over 100 ships and went on to win the war.

 218 BC – Hannibal invaded Italy and led his army in the famous crossing of the Alps to attack Rome.
 This was part of the Second Punic war.

 149 – 146 BC – This was the time of the Third Punic War where Rome attacked the city of Carthage.
 After three years the Roman army broke through the walls and burned the city to the ground.

 73 BC – Spartacus the gladiator led the slaves in an uprising.

-44 BC – Julius Caesar was assassinated by a man called Marcus Brutus.
-He wanted Rome to be a Republic again, but war broke out.
+44 BC – Julius Caesar was assassinated by a man called Marcus Brutus and others.
+He wanted Rome to be a Republic again, but war broke out instead.

 27 BC – The famous Caesar Augustus became the first Roman Emperor and so the Roman Empire was born.